 China’s equipment suppliers, particularly crystal furnace vendors, are also investing in the development of 300mm wafer manufacturing, and domestic tool suppliers have developed most of the necessary tools for wafer manufacturing, except for inspection.

-While China’s silicon wafer suppliers continue to lag international peers in manufacturing capabilities, the region’s silicon manufacturing ecosystem is maturing and becoming better integrated.
-The sector’s growth is driven and accelerated by significant domestic market demand and favorable policies are driving the sector's growth.
+While China’s silicon wafer suppliers continue to trail their international peers in manufacturing capabilities, the region’s silicon manufacturing ecosystem is maturing and becoming better integrated.
+Strong domestic market demand and favorable policies are driving the sector's growth.

 About the China Semiconductor Silicon Wafer Outlook